Table of Contents

 Conditions And Events That Can Harm Brain Function:

-Getting older or starting to get age-related problems doesn’t necessarily mean that the mind stops working as well as it once did.
+Getting older or facing age-related issues does not mean the mind stops working as well as before.
 However, some of the conditions and events more common in older age that affect brain function include:

 - Atherosclerosis